 Was there ever a point where you regretted getting into modeling?

-What has been the best things about it?
-Are there any moments which stand out where you loved it?
+What have been the best things about it?
+Are there any moments that stand out where you loved it?

 What have been some of the worst things about it?

 “The worst thing about modeling is the high cancellation rates which have been getting worse and worse each year since 2010, but I don’t think that is just an industry problem; I think society, in general, has forgotten its manners because I have noticed that more and more people cancel social meets with friends than ever before too.”
 Tanya is now breaking into the ‘mature market’ (Image: ANR Photography)

 Have you ever been judged based on your career?
 What do you think of that?

 “Not in my personal life, but since my work started to quieten off, and I have been trying to get a ‘normal job,’ I do feel like employers are discriminating against me as I don’t even seem to be able to get an interview these days, and when I was younger I always found it so easy to get work.
 “When a place I worked at closed down, I had a new job within a week.”

 “I felt pretty successful when I was younger, but I do think I would have had a better career had I started when I was younger as it only lasted a few years before my peak ran out.
 “I am now just starting to break the mature market finally, so fingers crossed I can make a success of that, but early days yet.”